 (17) We can encourage ministers to be courageous enough to talk about their experiences with suffering.

-(18) We can adjust expectations for when healing will occur; it may happen suddenly or be a long process with numerous ups and downs.
+(18) We can adjust expectations for when healing occurs; it may happen suddenly or be a long process with numerous ups and downs.
 It may involve professional help or medication.
 It may not happen in this life, but the next for the believer.

 (19) We can develop a holistic approach to treating sexual abuse that recognizes that sometimes Jesus, Counseling, Medication, and Community are all a part of the healing process.